The Categorical Instrumental Variable Model: Characterization, Partial Identification, and Statistical Inference: Notation, assumptions, and models

 \begin{lemma} We have $\calm_1 \subset \calm_2 \subset \calm_3$, $\calm_1 \subset \calm_4$ and $\calm_2 \subset \calm_5$. \end{lemma}

 \begin{proof} First, observe that individual-level exclusion implies both joint stochastic exclusion and latent stochastic exclusion.
 Second, observe that random assignment implies both joint independence and single-world independence.
 Finally, observe that joint independence implies latent-variable independence as we can set the latent variable to $U:=(Y(x,z): x \in [K], z \in [Q])$.
-The result then follows from definition of the models in \cref{tab:models}. \end{proof}
+The result then follows from the definition of the models in \cref{tab:models}. \end{proof}

-Weaker versions of the instrumental variable model based on marginal independence assumptions have been considered by many authors \citep{beresteanu,kitagawa2021,manski1990,robins:1989:ivbounds}.
+{Our analysis applies to models $\calm_2$ and $\calm_3$ that posit neither potential outcomes for $X$ nor latent variables.
+Yet, these models require stronger exclusion assumptions; see also \citet[\S5.3]{guo2021likelihood}.} Weaker versions of the instrumental variable model based on marginal independence assumptions have been considered by many authors \citep{beresteanu,kitagawa2021,manski1990,robins:1989:ivbounds}.
 In general, these are strict supermodels and imply wider bounds on the ATE.